 The role of the Australian National Contact Point (AusNCP) is to promote the use of the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises (the Guidelines), and to contribute to the resolution of issues relating to their implementation.

-The AusNCP role is performed by an individual decision-maker, currently Ms Victoria Anderson, Principal Adviser, Foreign Investment Division, the Treasury.
-Ms Anderson is supported by a Secretariat in the Treasury and an Oversight Committee comprising representatives from several government agencies.
+The AusNCP role is performed by an individual independent decision-maker, who is supported by a Secretariat in the Treasury and a Governance and Advisory Board comprising representatives from several government and non-government organisations.

 The AusNCP was established in Australia in 2000-01 in consultation with government, non-government and OECD stakeholders.
-It launched its first website in 2002 and began promoting the Guidelines to Australian multinational enterprises.
-In 2005, it received its first specific instance complaint.
+It launched its first website in 2002 (refreshed in 2018) and began promoting the Guidelines to Australian multinational enterprises.
+In 2005, it received its first complaint.

 In 2011-12, the AusNCP participated in the OECD Investment Committee’s review of the Guidelines, which included notable amendments such as a new human rights chapter and guidance on due diligence in supply chains.
-In 2012, the AusNCP established its first Oversight Committee and in 2017 conducted an independent review of its administrative structure.
+In 2012, the AusNCP established its first Oversight Committee and in 2017 commissioned an independent review of its administrative structure.
+In 2018, it announced a restructure to include non-government representation on its new Governance and Advisory Board, the appointment of an Independent Examiner to manage all complaints and revised procedural guidance.